-The prior work most relevant to the current study relates to learning personality traits from behavioral information collected via smartphones.
-Such work usually collect data from the onboard sensors and other phone logs embedded in the smartphone devices~\cite{Harari2019}.
-The work closest to ours is by \citet{Stachl2020}, who predict Big Five personality dimensions using six different classes of behavioral information collected via sensor and log data from smartphones: 1) communication and social behavior, 2) music consumption, 3) app usage, 4) mobility, 5) overall phone activity, and 6) day- and night-time activity.
-They find that the accuracy of these predictions is similar to that from from social media platforms.
-On the contrary, other studies like \cite{Monsted2018} claim that smartphone usage is not as predictive of Big5 personality traits as previously reported, and claim that higher predictabilities in the literature are likely due to overfitting on small datasets.
+The prior work most relevant to this study relates to learning personality traits from behavioral information collected via smartphones.
+Such works usually collect data from the onboard sensors and other phone logs~\cite{Harari2019}.
+The works closest to ours are by Stachl et al~\cite{Stachl2020}, and Monsted et al~\cite{Monsted2018}.
+Stachl et al~\cite{Stachl2020} predict Big Five personality dimensions using six different classes of behavioral information collected from smartphones: 1) communication and social behavior, 2) music consumption, 3)~app usage, 4) mobility, 5) overall phone activity, and 6) day- and night-time activity.
+They find that the accuracy of these predictions is similar to that of social media platforms.
+On the contrary, Monsted et al~\cite{Monsted2018} claim that smartphone usage is not as predictive of Big5 personality traits as previously reported, and higher predictabilities in the literature are likely due to overfitting on small datasets.

-Our work differs from the above-mentioned in two major aspects.
-First, we use the parameters of the Hawkes models fitted on the call series to make predict user traits.
+Our work differs from those mentioned above in two major aspects.
+First, we use the Hawkes models fitted on the call series to predict user traits.
 As far as we are aware, no other work has used fitted Hawkes point processes to distill the call interactions between users and predict Big5 traits.
 Second, the above work requires access to the user's phone, as most features need to be recorded on the device.
-Our work shows that the personality traits can be accurately predicted solely on the call and text logs, which can be obtained outside the user device.
-We also show that the prediction accuracy using our Hawkes descriptors is comparable to that obtained from user-filled surveys.
+Our work shows that personality traits can be accurately predicted solely on call and text logs, which can be obtained outside the user's device.
+We also show that our Hawkes descriptors' prediction accuracy is comparable to that obtained from user-filled surveys.